We need to learn to slice flat food first. After it's been de-boned, a fish such as salmon is relatively flat.

 We need to be careful here.
 While following this plan of attack, there are a few things we need to keep in mind.

-We should make sure that we know the region whose area you're finding.
+We should make sure that we know the region whose area we're finding.

 For example, the area of the region between the graph of y = x2 and the line y = 1 is this: